pydykit/pydykit/paper/paper.md

 Python was selected due to its accessibility, widespread adoption, and extensive ecosystem of scientific computing libraries.
 Its high-level syntax facilitates ease of use, making it an attractive option for researchers, industry applicants and students.
 However, Python also presents performance limitations compared to lower-level languages like C++ or Fortran, particularly for computationally intensive tasks.
-Alternative frameworks exist in other languages, but we find that Python strikes a balance between usability and extensibility, allowing for seamless integration with high-performance libraries when needed.
+Alternative frameworks exist in other languages, but Python strikes a balance between usability and extensibility, allowing for seamless integration with high-performance libraries when needed.

 # Features